How to take care of your SŒUR items – our advices and tips to help you with the maintenance

-Your clothes might rub off onto leather.
-Avoid contacts with coats and raw textile which might color off like dark jeans for instance,.
+Your clothes might rub off onto leather, and vice versa.
+Avoid contacts with coats and raw textile which might color off like dark jeans for instance.
 The coloured pigments might damage your bag permanently.

 All our shoes have quality leather soles.
 To protect them, we recommend you to apply a rubber sole on top.
 The new sole will be less slippery by rainy weather.

 We recommend you to clean your leather shoes with a soft cloth and to wax them regularly.